WISE-Community/WISE-Tests/readme.md

     bundle install

-Install executable stubs into a ./bin dir so you don't always have to start a command with: bundle exec:
+Install executable stubs into a `./bin` dir so you don't always have to start a command with: `bundle exec`:

     bundle install --binstubs